OCCUPATIONAL THERAPY ASSISTANT

 Graduates of the program will be eligible to sit for the National Certification Examination for the Occupational Therapy Assistant, administered by the National Board for Certification in Occupational Therapy (NBCOT).
 After successful completion of this exam, the graduate will be a Certified Occupational Therapy Assistant (COTA).
 In addition, most states require licensure to practice; however, state licenses are usually based on the results of the NBCOT certification examination.
 A felony conviction may affect a graduate's ability to sit for the NBCOT certification examination or attain state licensure.
 For more certification information, visit www.nbcot.org.

 - According to the U.S. Bureau of Labor Statistics, OTA employment will grow by 41 percent between now and 2022, which is much faster than average for all occupations

 OTAs work in a variety of job settings, including nursing homes, rehabilitation centers, hospitals, mental health centers and schools

-Each student is required to complete clinical work at one of the multiple facilities committed to working with the North East program
+Each student is required to complete clinical work at one of the multiple facilities committed to working with our program

 Graduates, upon successfully completing their program, are required to sit for the NBCOT examination to become a Certified Occupational Therapy Assistant (COTA)